 It is difficult to beat California Institute of Technology if you wish to study Applied Mathematics.
 Graduates of the applied math program state that they receive average early career earnings of applied math and mid-career earnings of $116,224.
 Placed in Pasadena, California, this college is a sound final choice for students who enjoy the buzz of a popular city.

-The physics program at Caltech ranks 1 in the U.S. known for quality education.
 About 60.0% of California Institute of Technology students receive some kind of financial assistance.
+California Institute of Technology does not require first-year students to live on-campus.
 In what areas is California Institute of Technology doing the best?
 Look into all the school's rankings.

 It's hard to beat Western Washington University if you want to pursue Applied Mathematics as a major.
 After graduating, applied math students generally make around $53,225 in the first five years of their career.
 Based in Bellingham, Washington, this university is a good choice for students who flourish in a city atmosphere.